fabiosegundo/one160-ea/README.md

 Other improvements:
 - external movement file can receive directly GPS coordinates;
+- new queues stragety and queue strategy options for dropping;
 - energy level report also sent partial results of energy consumption.

 To do: